ahmadjamalkta/inet-showcases/visualizer/packetdrop/doc/index.rst

 The visualization is activated with the ``displayPacketDrops`` parameter.
 The visualizer is configured to display the packet name and the drop reason, by setting the :par:`labelFormat` parameter.
-Also, the fade out time is set to three seconds, so that the packet drop animation is more visible.
+Also, the fade-out time is set to three seconds, so that the packet drop animation is more visible.

 .. literalinclude:: ../omnetpp.ini